Links on Android Authority may earn us a commission. Learn more.

 5 reasons why Foundation is worth watching on Apple TV Plus

-With season one wrapped up and a second season on the way, now’s is a great time to get caught up on the Foundation TV series.
+Now is a great time to get caught up on the Foundation TV series.
 Read on for all the reasons Foundation is worth watching.

 1. A gripping premise